 There are lists of potential withdrawal symptoms here for both antidepressants and benzodiazepines.
 There is much cross-over with all the drugs, including neuroleptics and mood stabilizers though there are not comprehensive lists for those classes of drugs online that I’ve seen.

 The above was written a while ago.
 I have completed my withdrawal and am coping with post withdrawal syndrome, a severe illness, of which we know the most from benzo withdrawal.
 Some people do get sick regardless of taking all precautions.
 I see this commonly among those on antidepressants and benzodiazepines in the withdrawal groups.
 There are not enough or large enough groups of people coming off other meds but I suspect those meds complicate things quite a bit further.
 It seems any drug can cause protracted issues in those who are somehow predisposed to it.

-I wrote the above quite a while ago.
-I’ve edited it slightly, but not much.
+This article was first written in 2007 but has been edited and updated a few times now.
 I’ve completed withdrawal from six psych meds.
 It took me over six years.
-I’m physically disabled and I followed the careful rules above.
-I’m getting better but it’s slow.
+I was severely physically disabled for a long time even though I attempted a safe withdrawal.
+We know a lot more now, but we still don’t know enough.
 There are real risks involved in withdrawal. — I’m learning even more about the importance of the health of the gut.
 I had what I’m realizing was superficial improvement and I’m now taking measures to bring about more profound healing.

 I have to say in spite of getting physically ill the fact that I have my passion back and an ability to see and appreciate life’s beauty (and pain) with no fog, is well worth it.
 I realize I’ve been very lucky in having the supports I needed, both emotional and financial to pull this off.